How China Influences the U.S. Dollar

 China directly affects the U.S. dollar by loosely pegging the value of its currency, the yuan, to the dollar.
 China's central bank uses a modified version of a traditional fixed exchange rate that differs from the floating exchange rate the United States and many other countries use.

 The People's Bank of China manages the yuan's value.
 It keeps it fixed to a basket of currencies reflecting its trading partners.
 The basket is weighted toward the dollar since the United States is China's largest trading partner.
 It keeps the yuan's value within a 2% range against that currency basket.

 On August 11, 2015, the PBOC modified this peg.
-It uses a "reference rate" that's equal to the previous day's yuan closing value.
+The change uses a "reference rate" that is equal to the previous day's yuan closing value.
 The PBOC wanted the yuan to be more driven by market forces, even if it meant greater market volatility.
-The International Monetary Fund required the PBOC to make the change.
-It was necessary before IMF would consider the yuan an official reserve currency.
+The International Monetary Fund (IMF) required the PBOC to make the change.
+It was necessary before the IMF would consider the yuan an official reserve currency.

 As of October 23, 2018, the U.S. dollar was worth 6.94 yuan.
-It means that China's central bank guarantees it will pay 6.94 yuan for every U.S. dollar that a holder redeems.
+This valuation means that China's central bank guarantees it will pay 6.94 yuan for every U.S. dollar that a holder redeems.

 How China Manages Its Currency

 China's currency power comes from its many exports to America.
 The top categories are consumer electronics, clothing, and machinery.
 Also, many American companies send raw materials to Chinese factories for low-cost assembly.
 The finished goods are considered imports when the factories ship them back to the United States.
 That's how the U.S. trade deficit with China is profitable to American companies.